Vishay Intertechnology (VSH)

 11. Balance Sheet Assessment

-12. Key Takeaways from Vishay Intertechnology’s Q1 Results
+12. Key Takeaways from Vishay Intertechnology’s Q3 Results

 13. Is Now The Time To Buy Vishay Intertechnology?

-Vishay Intertechnology’s EV-to-EBITDA ratio based on the next 12 months is 6.9x.
-This valuation tells us a lot of optimism is priced in - you can find better investment opportunities elsewhere.
+Vishay Intertechnology’s P/E ratio based on the next 12 months is 29x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better stocks to buy right now.